slow-groovin/web2api-ai-sdk-provider/README.md

 # web2api-ai-sdk-provider

-use the AI website you have logged-in to convert the web request to completion API.
+This project includes:

+1. serveral providers to convert website chat to [@ai-sdk](https://github.com/vercel/ai) usage.
+2. a suite to convert providers to openai-compatible http api.

+## Note❗❗

+1. `<site>-web-ai-provider` can only run in a browser extension environment.
+2. This project is not a crawler, and there is no anti-crawler mechanism.
+3. This project is built for personal learning and testing purposes.
+You must read the service provider's user agreement before commercial use.
+4. Your account maybe banned if you violate the service provider's user agreement.

 ## How to use

 Video: TODO

-1. install the browser extension in the browser.
+1. Manually install the `web2api-chrome-extension` in the browser.
 2. start the server.
 3. log in to the AI website.